aerhard/linter-autocomplete-jing/README.md

   ]
 ```

-Each rule must contain a `test`, an `outcome` and a `priority` property. `test` contains the criteria which need to be fulfilled for that rule to apply. `outcome` contains the schema / catalog information to be used when the rule is matched.
+Each rule must have a `test` and an `outcome` property. `test` contains the criteria which need to be fulfilled for that rule to apply. `outcome` contains the schema / catalog information to be used when the rule is matched.
 When there are multiple rules, the `outcome` of the first matched rule gets applied (order is significant).
+The `priority` property of a rule is optional and defaults to 0.
 Rules with higher `priority` get evaluated first, rules with the same priority get evaluated in the order in which they are specified.
 Rules in `config.cson` always take precedence over rules from packages.

 Possible properties of `test`: